JHE496/IndividualGamePrototype/readme.txt

-Game Execution Method: The GitHub link or "My project.7z" is the complete Unity project file, which can be opened as a project in Unity, while "Individual Game Prototype.zip" is the executable version.
+Game Execution Method: "My project.7z" is the complete Unity project file, which can be opened as a project in Unity, while "Individual Game Prototype.zip" is the executable version.
+Github Link is similiar to "My project.7z" but the .gitignore for unity block some files. "individual prototype.unitypackage" is exported from Unity.

 Prototype Content Introduction: This prototype is primarily developed based on a tutorial from the Unity3D Chinese classroom, available at https://learn.u3d.cn/tutorial/slay-the-spire-like-card-game.
 It uses a large amount of material and some C# code files provided in this class, and the overall project structure is based on this classroom as well.
 The main goal of this project is to complete a combat section of a game similar to "Slay the Spire" using Unity, with about 60% of the functionalities currently implemented.